akshualy/Discord-Twitch-Live-Notifier/README.md

 ## Running locally

-The first option to run the project is to run it locally.
+The second option to run the project is to run it locally.
 You may install the dependencies through pip, however it is recommended to install them with the project default, [poetry](https://python-poetry.org).

 ### Install prerequisites